TERREMEMBER/znbase/docs/content/latest/secure/authorization/row-level-security.md

   </li>
 </ul>

-In addition to database access permissions available through ROLE and GRANT privilege system, YugabyteDB provides a more granular level security where tables can have **row security policies** that restrict rows users can access.
+In addition to database access permissions available through ROLE and GRANT privilege system, ZNbaseDB provides a more granular level security where tables can have **row security policies** that restrict rows users can access.

 **Row-level Security (RLS)** restricts rows that can be returned by normal queries or inserted, updated, or deleted by DML commands.
 Row-level security policies can be created specific to a DML command or with ALL commands.
 They can also be used to create policies on a particular role or multiple roles.